 The League of Friends of the Queen Victoria Hospital and the Queen Victoria NHS Trust Charitable Fund donated capital items with a combined value of £95,000. £450,000 was granted by NHS Health Education England for the creation and equipping of a dental training facility.

 13. Capital commitments

 Contracted capital commitments at 31 March not otherwise included in these financial statements:

+otherwise included in these infancial statements.
 31 March 2020 31 March 2019

 £000 £000

 Property, plant and equipment 232 101

 14. Inventories